-Water voles being released into Devon river
+Water voles released into Devon river

 He said the area had been monitored to make sure no predatory mink were nearby.

-He said: "We've had mink traps out for the past nine months and we haven't found any, so there's no reason these voles should not survive."
+Mr Nightingale said: "We've had mink traps out for the past nine months and we haven't found any, so there's no reason these voles should not survive."

 He also said the release site led down to Slapton Ley lake, which was "perfect water vole territory" after getting the animals from a local breeder.

-He said: "The first 200 are fat and ready, and ready to come out into the world."
+"The first 200 are fat and ready, and ready to come out into the world."

 He added: "They have a wonderful effect on the rivers.